shelbythedev/trailhost/README.md

 ### Client
 #### Token

-  Generate token based on Client's UID and SECRET.
+  Returns `Token` object based on Client's UID and SECRET.
 Tokens expire every 24 hours and must be renewed.

   * URL